PCB Design Tutorial: Tips for Using Optocouplers in Your PCB Layout

 In electronics, embedded systems often rely on optocouplers to receive input signals from external sensors or switches.
 In a way, they are like the microcontrollers’ alarm clocks.
 Ideally, all the signals are relayed accurately to the microcontroller.
 However, when the optocouplers are not properly implemented, the microcontroller can sometimes miss inputs signals or falsely detect signals when no inputs are triggered.
-In this PCB design tutorial, we will discuss how to set your optocoupler up for success in your PCB layout.
+In this PCB design tutorial, we will discuss how to set up a successful optocoupler PCB layout.
 But first, let’s remind ourselves how an optocoupler design works.

 PCB Design Tutorial: Basic Principles Of An Optocoupler

 Optocouplers are electronic components that isolate input signals through an optical interface.
 The most basic form of optocoupler consists of an infrared LED and a photo-transistor within a single integrated circuit.
 The infrared LED is turned on when electrical current passes through and the intensity depends on the amplitude of the current.
 The phototransistor is activated by the LED light, which causes a short connection on between its collector and emitter.

 The infrared LED and the phototransistor are often separated by glass or air.
 This gives an electrical isolation of <10kV across the optocoupler.
 As a result, optocouplers are an ideal choice for isolating embedded systems from electrical interference originating from the input signal’s environment.